HaoWillSi/HaoWillSi.github.io/_posts/2019-01-26-How to implement STDP.md

 respectively.
 When a prespike occurs the $$a_{post}$$ updates and the synaptic weight changes by some rules we definite.
 The `on_pre` and `on_post` are the corresponding events when the spike occurs.

-A classical example from the Brian2 website from Spike-timing dependent plasticity Adapted from Song, Miller and Abbott (2000) and Song and Abbott (2001).
+A classical example on the Brian2 website is _Spike-timing dependent plasticity Adapted from Song, Miller and Abbott (2000) and Song and Abbott (2001)._
 ```py
 from brian2 import *